 Step 3: Determine the Next Stage

 Play often progresses in stages.
 Use your observations from watching her play to determine which stage her skills fall into, then focus on teaching her skills that will bring her to the next level of play.
-Remember that children with autism develop at their own pace.
+Remember that autistic children develop at their own pace.
 The ages above are guidelines indicating when you might see these skills in neurotypical children.
 Regardless of your learner’s age, begin at whatever stage they are in, and move from there.

 Step 4: Identify one activity that your learner enjoys